Also written by Corban Estate Arts Centre

 These free and fun family art-making sessions happen in the gallery every SECOND Saturday of the month.
 Art activities are designed for children aged 4 and upwards and families the activity runs for around 30 minutes.
 These sessions are family friendly and children need to be accompanied by an adult.

-The last Saturday of every month we will be exploring our latest exhibitions with a FREE 1 hour drawing club for Adults.
-So bring a friend to spend some time, learning simple drawing and sketching techniques in a relaxing environment.
+The last Saturday of each month we will be exploring our latest exhibitions with a FREE 1 hour art club for Adults.
+So bring a friend as we spend time getting creative and trying new things.

 Image caption: Pencil to paper workshop (2018), Courtesy of CEAC